 The majority of people diagnosed with Lyme Disease in the UK had to obtain their diagnosis outside the UK, in the private sector.
 The same goes for the treatment.
 With regards to the diagnosis, the problem is that the testing system used in the UK is outdated and inaccurate.

-A clinic that was set up by the NHS in Hampshire to treat Lyme Disease was closed after six months, leaving no support for those suspected of suffering from or diagnosed with Lyme Disease.
+A that was set up by the NHS in Hampshire to treat Lyme Disease was closed after six months, leaving no support for those suspected of suffering from or diagnosed with Lyme Disease.

 After being tested negative in the UK (I was warned I would be), I was diagnosed positive in Germany at one of Europe’s most renowned Lyme clinics, the BCA.
 This procedure cost around £3,000 with flights and accommodation.
 Sadly, on my return to the UK, the NHS still would not offer support with my swiftly-diminishing health.
 On the contrary, I was met with disdain and treated like a troublemaker for going abroad.
 This is a common story for those with Lyme in the UK.
 What is it like in the USA?

 Firstly, Lyme Disease is for the rich.
 It is an expensive disease to diagnose and treat.
 Even without treatment, it is an expensive disease.
 You must keep a clean, organic diet.
 Food and supplements alone can break the bank for some people.
 It is like running a false immune system.

 Lyme is a controversial disease, not least because the insurance industry in America will not cover treatment for it.
 At least they have MDs who know about it, and are licenced to treat it, but at a high price.
 Waiting lists can be up to a year in many states, and appointments often cost around $300 to £1,000 per hour.
 Even if you can manage this cost, there’s no guarantee that what is prescribed will help.
 I soon learned that Lyme Disease is a complicated problem to tackle.
 No wonder the NHS refuses to touch it.